devanshbatham/OpenRedireX/README.md

 ## Key Features :

  - Takes a url or list of urls and fuzzes them for Open redirect issues
- - You specify your own payloads in 'payloads.txt'
+ - You can specify your own payloads in 'payloads.txt'
  - Shows Location header history (if any)
  - Fast (as it is Asynchronous)
  - umm thats it , nothing much  !